Halleck45/ast-php-parse/README.md

 # How?

-Thanks to [static-php-cli](https://github.com/crazywhalecc/static-php-cli), we build a PHP binary with the `ast` extension enabled.
+Thanks to [static-php-cli](https://github.com/crazywhalecc/static-php-cli), we build a PHP binary with the [`ast` extension](https://github.com/nikic/php-ast) enabled.

 Then we use this binary to parse PHP code and dump it to an `ast` file.

+Converting PHP code to AST is native.
+However, the reverse (generating PHP code from AST) is not, and uses PHP code.
+This function is therefore only usable via the binaries, and not via the C library.

 ## Building binaries and libs